Recognition

 Why Recognition Matters

-This ensures that Windsor University meets strict educational standards, offering students a reliable and high-quality academic experience.
+Recognition helps ensure that Windsor University meets strict educational standards, offering students a reliable and high-quality academic experience.
 It signifies that our programs are recognized globally and meet the requirements of employers, licensing boards, and other higher education institutions.

 For further details on the various programs we offer, visit our Home Page to explore how you can apply to our programs.